kyungjae-lee/engineers-notebook/operating-systems/operating-systems-overview.md

 ### 1. Process

 * The concept of a process is central to the design of operating systems.
+* A process is a **program in execution**.
 * A process contains three components:
   * An executable program
-  * The associated data needed by the program (variables, work space, buffers, etc.)
+  * The associated data needed by the program (variables, work space (e.g., stack), buffers, etc.)
   * The execution context (or "process state") of the program - this is essential
+    * Part of a data structure that operating system keeps about every process
     * It is the internal data by which the OS is able to supervise and control the process.
     * Includes the contents of the various process registers
     * Includes information such as the priority of the process and whether the process is waiting for the completion of a particular I/O event.